Alcohol and the law

 A Special Exemption Order allows the licence holder to serve alcoholic drinks outside of ordinary opening hours.
 The latest time that alcohol can be served for drinking on the premises is 2:30am.
 Applications for this exemption must be lodged at the local District Court.

-A Public Music and Singing License and/or Public Dancing Licence is required if live music or the venue is operating as a nightclub or disco.
+A Public Music and Singing License and/or Public Dancing Licence is required if the venue has live music or the venue is operating as a nightclub or disco.
 This licence is granted by the local District Court.

 A Wine Retailer’s On Licence is for ‘refreshment houses’ and allows for the sale of wine, sherry and other liquors containing less than 23% alcohol.